carlhenrikrolf/microtonOS/README.md

 Closely approximates the harmonic seventh (the seventh harmonic in just intonation).

 ## Layout Presets
+The Halberstadt layout is the one that organs and pianos use.
+This is also the choice for most midi controllers.
+An isomorphic layout is one where one chord can be transposed without changing the relative positions of the fingers.
+It is used for button accordions as well as some niche midi controllers.
+In microtonOS, the mapping of notes to the Halberstadt layout is aligned with the tuning as a property of the tuning preset.
+In contrast, the mapping of notes to the isomorphic layout is independent of the tuning.

+### Halberstadt

+### Isomorphic
 $d$ is a dilation parameter.
 A suitible value is the size of the minor or neutral third.
 For a more jazzy sound, try the major third or perfect fourth.